Veterans Become Patriots

 Many former British officers later settled in America and served in the Continental Army.
 Some of them were controversial.
 A previous Yankee Doodle Spies post on Major General Charles Lee is arguably the best example.

-You can read of him in, A General Disaster:
+You can read about him in A General Disaster:

 https://yankeedoodlespies.blogspot.com/2019/07/this-edition-of-yankee-doodle-spies.html.

-You can read of him in Frustrated Founder:
+You can read about him in Frustrated Founder:

 https://yankeedoodlespies.blogspot.com/2021/10/frustrated-founder.html